Feast of Love: Bradley

 Bradley runs a small cafe in Portland.
 He has been married to his wife Kathryn for six years.
 Their marriage becomes strained when Kathryn begins a lesbian affair with Jenny, whom she meets playing softball.
 She leaves Bradley.

-The divorce affects him greatly, but he soon finds love again with Diana, a real estate agent who has a history with a married man named David.
+The divorce affects Bradley greatly, but he soon finds love again with Diana, a real estate agent who has a history with a married man named David.
 Though she ends her affair with David to marry Bradley, they ultimately declare they are in love with each other and Diana leaves Bradley, again devastating him.

 Now twice divorced, Bradley suffers an emotional breakdown and stabs himself in the hand.
 As his hand is being sutured at the hospital, he falls for his doctor, Margit.
 In the film's conclusion, the two are revealed to marry.

 Oscar and Chloe

 Oscar is a young man working at Bradley's cafe who soon meets and falls in love with a girl named Chloe.
-However, Oscar is revealed to be living with his alcoholically abusive father, Bat.
+However, he is revealed to be living with his alcoholically abusive father, Bat.
 When Chloe visits a fortune-teller, she is told that Oscar will die.
-Chloe, though upset at first, straightens her resolve about her love for Oscar and their future together.
-Coming home, she urges Oscar to marry her immediately.
-At the wedding, Chloe reveals to Harry that she is pregnant, and plans to have another baby right after due to Harry's advice of having "two."
+Although upset at first, she straightens her resolve about her love for Oscar and their future together.
+Coming home, Chloe urges Oscar to marry her immediately.
+At the wedding, she reveals to Harry that she is pregnant, and plans to have another baby right after due to Harry's advice of having "two."

 In the film's conclusion everybody gathers for an afternoon in the park.
 While playing football, Oscar collapses; despite an attempt to get him to a hospital, congested traffic interferes, and he dies of a heart defect.
-Bat attempts to avenge his son's death by harming Chloe but Harry scares him off, and then asks Chloe if he and his wife Esther can 'adopt' her as their own.
+Bat attempts to avenge his son's death by harming Chloe but Harry scares him off, and then asks her if he and his wife Esther can 'adopt' her as their own.

 Diana and David

 Diana is a successful realtor and has been carrying on an affair with the married David.
 Though she asks him numerous times to leave his wife of 11 years, Karen, he cannot bring himself to do it.
 Their relationship becomes even more volatile when Diana begins dating Bradley and falls in love with him.

 David insists he loves Diana, but is unable to leave his wife.
-Diana marries Bradley and ends her affair with David.
-However, their love is later rekindled when Karen discovers her husband was cheating, leaving him.
+Diana marries Bradley and ends her affair with him.
+However, their love is later rekindled when Karen discovers David was cheating, leaving him.

 Free at last, David and Diana have an emotional confrontation in the park that ends with a kiss that Oscar and Chloe happen to see (and viewers can assume they tell Bradley), fueling their divorce and Bradley stabbing himself.
 In the film's conclusion Diana and David are shown as a public and functionally happy couple.